 I am a life-long resident of Big Horn.
 I enjoy preserving photographs, diaries and our local history.
 I worked many years at THE Wyoming Room located at the Sheridan County Library.
 My main focus was preserving Sheridan County history and have written several books for the library and the Big Horn City Historical Society.
-My husband John and I have been married 44 years.
-We have two daughters & 5 grandchildren.
+My husband John and I have been married 45 years.

 Program Chairperson - Elaine Hilman

 We had a memorable summer (2018) and passed some milestones.
 Zane had his 90th birthday and I celebrated my 85th (same day).
 Our granddaughters gave us a birthday party with 20 friends and relatives.
 Also this year will be our 66th wedding anniversary.

 Then on July 1st our granddaughter, Kayla, was married to John Boam at our place with about 150 guests from 11 states.
 It started with a chuck wagon rehearsal dinner.
 A friend of John's family brought up his chuck wagon from Glenrock and prepared a delicious supper.
 Then the next day was the wedding.

 The dancing and fun went on till 2am.
 This was the 6th wedding at our place.

 I have been married for 56 years.
 We have two children and four grandchildren.

 My husband was an elementary teacher and then a sales/service rep for mining equipment.
 I was born and grew up in Minneapolis, MN.
 I have a twin sister (I am the oldest)!
 I received my nursing education from Macalester College in St. Paul, MN and was a working R.N. for 46 years.
 My career was very fulfilling...not

 everyone gets to deliver a baby or shock a heart back to life!
 I enjoy various kinds of needlework and read a fair amount of books.
 I have also lived in Hibbing, MN and Bozeman, MT.